Table of Contents

 To make up for these shortcomings, a lot of alternative data monitoring services exist and are being heavily used by organizations.

-MetricFire is a popular platform that utilizes the open-source data monitoring software to provide a more robust and powerful experience for data analysis.
-It leverages Graphite, Prometheus and Grafana, three popular tools (more on the other two below) that are used by organizations for their data management tasks.
+MetricFire is a popular platform that utilizes open-source data monitoring software to provide a more robust and powerful experience for data analysis.
+It leverages Graphite and Grafana, two popular tools (more on the other two below) that are used by organizations for their data management tasks.
 Sign up for a free trial with MetricFire and check out how it looks.
 You can also book a demo with MetricFire and talk to the team directly.

 MetricFire provides a complete infrastructure and application monitoring platform.